kentcdodds/genie/README.md

 *Magic Word*: Keywords for a wish used to match it with given magic words.

+*On Deck*: The second wish of preference for a certain magic word which will be King of the Hill if chosen again.

-*King of the Hill*: The wish which gets preference for a certain magic word until another wish gets made with that magic word twice in a row.
+*King of the Hill*: The wish which gets preference for a certain magic word until the On Deck wish is chosen again (it then becomes On Deck).

 How to use it
 --